Newscaster: Job Description & Career Requirements

 Newscasters work in a television or broadcast studio and are responsible for reporting news to the public.
-While off air, Newscasters correspond with various sources, in order to verify information and ensure the accuracy of any news reports.
+While off air, newscasters correspond with various sources, in order to verify information and ensure the accuracy of any news reports.
+Read on to learn more about the training, salary and job outlook for this career.

 How to Become a Newscaster

 Newscasters must have a pleasing voice and appearance.
 Newscasters need to be trustworthy and have excellent communication skills.
 Anyone looking to begin a career in this field needs to be prepared to meet deadlines, work irregular hours and have tremendous reading comprehension skills.
-Computer skills are becoming increasing important and can help Newscasters stay informed and up to date on current topics and trends.
+Computer skills are becoming increasingly important and can help newscasters stay informed and up to date on current topics and trends.

 The U.S. Bureau of Labor Statistics (BLS) reported that job opportunities for broadcast news analysts were expected to remain steady over the next decade and should see a growth of 10% from 2010-2020.
 Employment may be more limited due to the consolidation of television stations across the country.
 Applicants may see a great deal of competition for jobs in large urban regions.
 According to the BLS, the average yearly salary for a broadcast news analyst was $78,380 in 2012.

-Related to Newscaster: Job Description and Requirements for Starting a Career As a Newscaster
+Related to Newscaster: Job Description & Career Requirements

 - Recently Updated